SATAY-LL/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 - **Notes**

 - [ ] The fold change is calculated as the ratio between the means of the datasets.
 But this is an issue when either of the dataset is 0.
 To prevent this issue, for each gene in each dataset, 5 insertions and 25 reads are added.
-This ensures that there is never a 0 in the division.
+This ensures there is never a 0 in the division.
 This chosen because the processing of the Kornmann-lab also does this and by integrating the same method in this script allows for direct comparison of the figures.
 However, this is not completely fair as it changes the data.
 For example, if the initial number of insertions were 1 and 2 it yields a fold change of 0.5.
 By adding 5 insertions to it it becomes 6 and 7, respectively, yielding a fold change of 0.85.

 #### create_essentialgenes_list.py